 Adjusting the "Low Fire screw" or the "High Fire screw" even in small increments can result in a significant increase in CO concentration.
-To avoid serious injury or death, DO NOT adjust the gas valve without monitoring the exhaust gases with a functional and calibrated flue gas analyzer.
+To avoid serious injury or death, DO NOT make any adjustments to the gas valve without monitoring the exhaust gases with a functional and calibrated flue gas analyzer.